ASpicer79/Assessment-One/README.md

 <p>Here are the key things you will do to 'bring ideas to life'.</p>

--   Model, texture, light, animate and render 3D scenes in a 3dsmax/Vray pipeline, both still and animated.
+-   <p>Model, texture, light, animate and render 3D scenes in a 3dsmax/Vray
+    pipeline, both still and animated.</p>

--   Keyframing and rigging for bespoke animated sequences e.g. stylized diagram sequences, transport/mechanical animation, construction staging animation.
+-   <p>Keyframing and rigging for bespoke animated sequences e.g. stylized diagram sequences, transport/mechanical animation, construction staging animation.</p>

--   Working with 2D motion graphics artists, follow style guides and animate 3D motion graphic sequences.
+-   <p>Working with 2D motion graphics artists, follow style guides and animate 3D
+    motion graphic sequences.</p>

--   Work as part of a close project team and follow existing studio pipelines.
+-   <p>Work as part of a close project team and follow existing studio pipelines.</p>

--   Assisting on projects and contributing creatively and technically.
+-   <p>Assisting on projects and contributing creatively and technically.</p>

 <h4>What we are looking for</h4>

--   Experience in architectural visualisation and animation shots with a broad generalist skillset is essential.
+-   <p>Experience in architectural visualisation and animation shots with a broad generalist skillset is essential.</p>

--   A vivid imagination and a dedication to excellence with an ability to learn on the job
+-   <p>A vivid imagination and a dedication to excellence with an ability to learn on the job</p>

--   Knowledge of 3DS Max, Vray and Adobe Suite.
+-   <p>Knowledge of 3DS Max, Vray and Adobe Suite.</p>

--   Experience in keyframing and animation.
+-   <p>Experience in keyframing and animation.</p>

--   Postproduction skills for still images and animated shots is desirable as well as experience in Realtime 3D using Unity and/or Unreal
+-   <p>Postproduction skills for still images and animated shots is desirable as well as experience in Realtime 3D using Unity and/or Unreal.</p>

--   A knowledge of post-production workflow in fusion and the use of 3D plugins such as Forest, Railclone, Anima, Phoenix, Tyflow is a bonus.
+-   <p>A knowledge of post-production workflow in fusion and the use of 3D plugins such as Forest, Railclone, Anima, Phoenix, Tyflow is a bonus.</p>

 <p>We value the difference each team member brings, and we look for people who have
 had a broad range of experiences and a growth and learning mindset.</p>